mattsouth/xnat-modules/README.md

-Note that I havent used a conf file here because, for some reason, the $site.getProperty function doesnt work in the ForgotLogin template so you'll have to manually override the signup and forgoruserpassword action urls to customise this module.
+Note that I havent used a conf file here because, for some reason, the $site.getProperty function doesnt work in the ForgotLogin template so you'll have to manually override the signup and forgotuserpassword action urls to customise this module.